xMedox/NeonEngine/README.md

 - Added a method in the RenderingEngine to render a mesh
 - Minor performance improvements
 - Fixed the particles
+- Changed the color of the bloom output

 **Physics:**
 - Fixed a collision bug